sezsucu/env/bash/README.md

 ```

 ### Local time zone
-By default, `start.sh` will attempt to figure out the local time zone, but if it fails
+By default, `settings.sh` will attempt to figure out the local time zone, but if it fails
-it will use the `LOCAL_TIME_ZONE` located in `settings.sh`.
-By default this value is `Etc/UTC`.
+it will use the default value of `LOCAL_TIME_ZONE` which is `Etc/UTC`.
 This value is being used in various locations for display purposes.
 By default, we set `TZ` to
 `Etc/UTC` and prefer to work with UTC mostly.
 We use the local time zone in certain locations,
 such as the bash prompt. `LOCAL_TIME_ZONE` is also used in certain functions due to limitations